Contraction of $E_\gamma$-Divergence and Its Applications to Privacy: Differentially Private Online Learning

 where $\displaystyle \psi \coloneqq \sup_{\sf_1,\sf_2\in\sF} \sup_{w\in\W} \lVert \Psi_{\sf_1}(w) - \Psi_{\sf_2}(w)\rVert$. \end{theorem} The detailed proof of this theorem is given in Appendix~\ref{Appendix:Thm:General_DP}.
 We will use this theorem to quantify the DP guarantee of popular algorithms.
-Before we delve into instantiating this result, we first convert the per-iteration privacy guarantee given in this theorem to privacy guarantee independent of index $i$.
-To this end, we follow \cite{Feldman2018PrivacyAB} to consider the \textit{randomly-stopped} variant of process \eqref{Eq:Iterative_Algorithm}: Instead of terminating after pre-determined $n$ iterations, the algorithm stops at a random time $T$ uniformly chosen in $[n]$.
+Before we delve into instantiating this result, we first ``homogenize'' Theorem~\ref{Thm:General_DP} over all $i\in [n]$ and give a bound for $\delta$ independent of index $i$.
+To this end, we follow \cite{Feldman2018PrivacyAB} to consider the \textit{randomly-stopped} variant of process \eqref{Eq:Iterative_Algorithm2}: Instead of terminating after pre-determined $n$ iterations, the algorithm stops at a random time $T$ uniformly chosen in $[n]$.

 \begin{theorem} Assume that $\mathcal{W}\subset\mathbb{R}^d$ is a closed convex set and $P_Z = \N(0, \mathbf{I}_d)$.
 The randomly-stopped iterative process described in Algorithm~\ref{alg:Randomly_Stopped}, is $(\eps, \delta)$-DP for $\eps\geq 0$ and